murer/dsopz/README.md

 ## Processors

-Processors is what you can do to manage your entities file before import (or delete) it back do datastore.
+Processors is what you can do to manage your entities file before import (or delete) it back to datastore.
 You can actually write a processor to do whatever you want with a entities file, for example: send entities to somewhere, parse them into a csv, etc.

 To write a processor, you will `import processor` and extend `processor.Processor`.
 Override `resolve` method to process `self.block` array of entities.
 Sample: [processor_csv.py](./dsopz/processor_csv.py), [processor_indexed.py](./dsopz/processor_indexed.py)